lee2sman/everyday/README.md

 draft prototype (too large) for taper issue 11. ascii car driving sim poem.
 283
 images and writeup of old computer challenge 2023
+284
+my studio-visit sketch from back in 2018.